project-origin/registry/doc/contribute/create_release.md

 ## Beware

-Once pushed the workflow will automatically trigger, and nuget packages cannot be deleted was released.
+Once pushed the workflow will automatically trigger, and nuget packages cannot be deleted when released.